kappernie/pdsnd_github/README.md

 Python script reads data from .csv files for either Washington, New York city or Chicago.
- Using interactive interface a user can choose the city and define some other parametrs to extract statistical information from the data.
+ Using interactive interface a user can choose the city and define some other parameters to extract statistical information from the data.

 ### Files used